TheSustainabilityConsortium/CommodityMap-Help/Creating an Analysis of your Commodities.md

 **Adding supply data for the commodity or commodities**

-1. Within the new commodity row just added, click **+ Add supply of this commodity**
+1. Within the new commodity row just added, click **+ Add supply of this commodity**.
 2. In the New Supply dialog, select the **purchasing country** and **quantity purchased** in metric tons.

 3. In response to the question **Do you know where this supply was grown?**: